Software Alternatives, Accelerators & Startups

 • I would love some help with this issue i have regarding my ipv6

 Hey, dunno if you're still looking for help on this, but there's a multicast filtering option on some wireless access points, that mess with IPv6.
 Also, overall slowness could be associated with a bad upstream DNS: using something like quad9.net might help (I dunno offhand if the ISP does any special filtering that would require its DNS).
-Source: about 1 year ago
+Source: over 3 years ago

 • Anti Phishing

 There's already competition in the space, you would need to prove that you're better than quad9.net, Google's safe browsing that's built in, something like Password Alert, and most VPNs offer some safety features.
-Source: about 1 year ago
+Source: over 3 years ago

 • Deco homeshield subscription benefits?